 Useful info for planting seeds to produce great crops of leafy greens:

-Best phase of the moon is the week after the new moon on Tuesday 9th October 2018.
+Best phase of the moon is the week after the dark of the moon on Thursday 17th September 2020.

 Best days are